Exciton: An Introduction

 Excitons in Semiconductors

 Semiconductor physics revolves around the excitation and recombination of electrons and holes.
 Processes like fluorescence or electroluminescence primarily involve the recombination of free electrons and hole carriers, rather than excitons.
 However, when an exciton does recombine, it emits a photon with energy lower than the material's band gap.
-This energy difference arises from the energy required to break the excitonic bond.
+This energy difference is the energy required to break the excitonic bond.
 By employing the aforementioned equations, it becomes possible to calculate the energy of the emitted photon accurately.

 It is worth noting that free electrons and holes in semiconductors can exist in various energy states, resulting in the emission of a range of different photons upon radiative recombination.
 This poses a limitation when attempting to create monochromatic light sources, such as lasers.
 The control and manipulation of excitonic processes are areas of active research and development to achieve precise control over emitted photons and enhance the performance of semiconductor-based light sources.